publicissapient-france/hands-on-assistant/google-assistant/README.md

 Agents are best described as NLU (Natural Language Understanding) modules.
 If you want to know about the concept, read the document [here](https://dialogflow.com/docs/agents).

+Also pay attention to your default language because all the content you are going to create afterwards are language specific.

 ## 2. Create your first `Entity`

 First let's get an idea of [what does an `Entity` represent in DialogFlow](https://dialogflow.com/docs/entities).